 Corporate responsibility is something that should be of concern to all businesses; we recognise the importance of corporate responsibility and creating a positive social impact.

-Our corporate responsibility strategy continues to focus on three key areas:
+Our CR strategy continues to focus on three key areas:

 - promoting an inclusive and supportive working environment and opening up access to professional and development opportunities;

 - being a responsible contributing member of our local community; and